3 observations after Sixers fail to extend win streak, lose in Brooklyn without their All-Stars

 Again, the Sixers struggled to put Brooklyn away in the fourth quarter.
 The Nets responded to a 92-84 hole with an 11-0 run that featured a missed Hield layup and excessive Sixers fouling.
 Lowry and Harris bungled a simple perimeter exchange, leading to a Dennis Smith Jr. steal and slam.
 Those kinds of mistakes obviously sting much more without any healthy All-Stars.

-Harris knocked down two big, tough mid-range jumpers, but the Sixers were unable to play adequate perimeter defense, protect the rim, or earn any telling stops.
-A Finney-Smith three stretched Brooklyn's lead to 106-100 and essentially iced the game for the Nets.
+Harris knocked down two big, tough mid-range jumpers, but the Sixers were unable to play adequate on-ball defense, protect the rim, or earn any telling stops.
+A Finney-Smith three stretched Brooklyn's lead to 106-100 and practically iced the game for the Nets.

+“We can’t make so many glaring mistakes — those were some big point-swing mistakes we made — if you’re going to win a game like this,” Nurse said.
+“We gave ourselves a chance.
+If we don’t make some of those (mistakes), it’s probably coming down to the last shot or something like that.

+“But we played well enough in stretches to even grab control of it, and we just couldn’t quite hang on tonight.”